 In his spare time Ryan has spent over 25 years performing in theater and vocal performance at various college, community, and professional venues, 10+ in the Baltimore Metropolitan area.
 He has participated in over 100 shows, concerts, and cabarets in his career.
 However, his day job is as an Associate at Grimm + Parker Architects, where he is a design leader in the Residential and Urban Design Studio.
 He graduated with a Bachelors of Science in Architecture in 1999 and his Masters in Architecture in 2001 from the University of Maryland, College Park, even though he contemplated attending the Peabody Conservatory for Vocal Performance and the Carnegie-Mellon College of Fine Arts.
 It was through his performance life that he met and befriended Emily in their first show together, "Anything Goes".
 Through the years, he performed with her on numerous occasions, and while he loved working with her on stage, he will never forget their friendship as theater and Star Wars nerds.

 During the day, Katie works at the Johns Hopkins Bloomberg-Kimmel Immunology Institute as the Assistant Program Manager for the Melanoma Research Program.
-Outside of work, she can be found running or performing onstage at various local Community Theatres.
-She is also the current President of Heritage Players, Inc., a Community Theatre in Catonsville.
+Outside of work, she can be found running or performing onstage at various local community theaters.
+She is also the current President of Heritage Players, Inc., a community theater in Catonsville.